RUAL Documentation

 Modal state_flow_modal Creates a pop-up modal that can be shown on a page.

-Repeating Event schedule_repeating_event Executes at a recurring interval set by the developer, similar to setInterval() or crontab.
+Repeating Event schedule_repeating_event Executes at a recurring interval, similar to setInterval() or crontab.

 How Flows Work Together